-If you think I want no part of running a marathon, you are not alone.
+You are not alone if you think I want no part in running a marathon.
 I was right there with you that year.
 Disney is amazing at everything they do, and RunDisney is no different.
-From the time we checked into Disney’s All-Star Movies Resort to the time we checked out, it was nothing but well wishes and congratulations.
+From when we checked into Disney’s All-Star Movies Resort to when we checked out, it was nothing but well wishes and congratulations.

 After Kevin finished running the marathon, we spent the rest of the day in the parks with him wearing his medal.
 It didn’t matter where we were; a Disney cast member said congratulations.
 That was such a magical experience.
 It is also a great time of year to visit Disney.
 The weather is fantastic in January, crowd levels during the week are low, with kids returning to school after the holidays.